UCI-GDIM31/w0-setup-check-in-Alexasg3/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+    A document that lays out the details of a game that is to be worked on.
+It lays out the game concept, the progression of it, and also some sample assets.
 2. Scope management
+    This is the ability to control how big a game can be, or its scope.
+It is important to know what is feasible to accomplish (in scope) and what is too much (out of scope)
 3. Iteration
+    The progressive working on different versions of a product, with each successive version improving.
 4. Object-Oriented programming
+    A type of programming where the basic blocks are Objects.
+Objects have properties and actions that they can do (methods).
 5. Model-View-Controller architecture
+    N/A

 ## Complete!